denten-books/plain-text/3-format.md

 limited to a few privileged individuals.
 By contrast, Sontag believes that her times are a period of creative abundance.
 "Think of the sheer multiplication of works of art available to all of us," she writes.
-Contemporary culture is based on "excess" and "material plenitude" which dull the senses [@sontag_against_1966, 9-10].
+Contemporary culture is rather based on "excess" and "material plenitude" which dull the senses [@sontag_against_1966, 9-10].
 In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.

-By "interpretation," Sontag means a "conscious act of the mind" which illustrates a "certain code," or "certain rules" of engagement.
+By "interpretation," Sontag means a "conscious act of the mind" that illustrates a "certain code" or "certain rules" of literary engagement.
 It is, for her, "virtually" a type of translation.
 The critic "transforms" and "revamps" the text: X turns out to be A, Y turns out to be B, and so on [@sontag_against_1966, 3].
-And by "form" Sontag means something like the apparent, perceptual properties of the work: one sentence is long, for example, another short.
+By "form" Sontag means something like the apparent, perceptual properties of the work: one sentence is long, for example, another short.
 A critic could "make something out of" the variation, but Sontag wants to stop us short of meaning making.
-A discipline of careful perception---of paying attention---rather sharpens the reader's sensibilities.
-There is no need to explain, only describe.
+A discipline of careful perception---of paying attention to---can sharpen readers' sensibilities, preparing them for an independent interpretive strategy of their own.
+There is no need to explain under this model, only describe.
 The history of interpretation Sontag objects to is one that privileges content over form.
 The very words "explication" and "exegesis" imply the movement from the inside to the outside.
 For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives that give rise to a particular form of an expression.
 A Marxist critic may instead look for the concealed operation of this or that ideology.
 Fredrick Jameson, a prominent Marxist critic, writes for example:

 > Thus the process of criticism is, not so much the interpretation of content, as it is a revealing of it, a laying bare, a restoration of the